$w_{1+\infty}$ and Carrollian Holography: An Infinity of Soft Theorems

 Following the convention \eqref{56}, we now temporal Fourier transform the $S^+_k$ Ward identity \eqref{55} choosing the outgoing convention for $S^+_k$ , set all $\Delta_p=1$, $m_p=s_p$, use the identity \eqref{54} (and explicitly put the limits for $a,b$) and finally impose the energetically soft $\omega\rightarrow0$ limit to obtain the following schematic Laurent series around $\omega=0$:

 where $F^{(0)}$ is the Weinberg leading soft factor \cite{Weinberg:1965nx,He:2014laa}, $F^{(1)}$ is the Cachazo-Strominger subleading soft factor \cite{Cachazo:2014fwa,Kapec:2014opa} and $F^{(2)}$ is the subsubleading soft factor \cite{Cachazo:2014fwa,Conde:2016rom} that appear in \eqref{57}; $F^{(k\geq3)}$ are the next order soft factors.
 A soft factor $F^{(k)}$ has $(z-z_p)$ in the denominator and a $(k+1)$-th degree polynomial in $(\bar{z}-\bar{z}_p)$ in the numerator.
 It is possible (but tedious) to derive its explicit form following our derivation of $F^{(2)}$.
 From the explicit examples of the $S^+_0,S^+_1,S^+_2$ cases, it is clear that the soft factor $F^{(k)}$ first appears from the Ward identity of the field $S^+_k$ at the order $\mathcal{O}(\frac{1}{\omega})$.
-In this manner, an infinite number of energetically soft graviton theorems \cite{Hamada:2018vrw,Li:2018gnc} arises from the Ward identities of the infinite number of Carrollian conformal primaries $S^+_k$ that contain the 2D Celestial conformal primary soft gravitons $H^{1-k}$ of \cite{Guevara:2021abz}.
+In this manner, an infinite number of projected energetically soft graviton theorems \cite{Hamada:2018vrw,Li:2018gnc} arises from the Ward identities of the infinite number of Carrollian conformal primaries $S^+_k$ that contain the 2D Celestial conformal primary soft gravitons $H^{1-k}$ of \cite{Guevara:2021abz}.
+Furthermore, the undetermined terms polynomial in $z$ in the $\langle S^+_kX\rangle$ Ward identity correspond to the homogeneous part of the graviton amplitude that are projected out to obtain the infinite-order soft factorization \cite{Hamada:2018vrw,Li:2018gnc}.